usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

 **Federate authenticators when:**

-* Potential users already have an authenticator at or above required AAL
+* Potential users already have an authenticator at or above required AAL.
-* Multiple credential form factors are required to cover all possible user communities
+* Multiple credential form factors are required to cover all possible user communities.
-* Agency does not have infrastructure to support authentication management (e.g., account recovery, authenticator issuance, help desk)
+* Agency does not have infrastructure to support authentication management (e.g., account recovery, authenticator issuance, help desk).
-* Desire to allow the primary authentication to be modified and upgraded over time without changing the RP's implementation
+* Desire to allow the primary authentication to be modified and upgraded over time without changing the RP's implementation.
-* There are different environments to be supported, as federation protocols are network-based and allow for implementation on a wide variety of platforms and languages
+* There are different environments to be supported, as federation protocols are network-based and allow for implementation on a wide variety of platforms and languages.
-* Potential users come from multiple communities, each with its own existing identity infrastructure
+* Potential users come from multiple communities, each with its own existing identity infrastructure.

 **Federate attributes when:**

-* Pseudonymity is required, necessary, feasible, or important to stakeholders accessing the service
+* Pseudonymity is required, necessary, feasible, or important to stakeholders accessing the service.
-* Access to the service only requires a partial attribute list
+* Access to the service only requires a partial attribute list.
-* Access to the service only requires at least one attribute claim
+* Access to the service only requires at least one attribute claim.
-* Agency is not the authoritative source or issuing source for required attributes
+* Agency is not the authoritative source or issuing source for required attributes.
-* Attributes are only required temporarily during use (such as to make an access decision), such that agency does not need to locally persist the data
+* Attributes are only required temporarily during use (such as to make an access decision), such that agency does not need to locally persist the data.